Local limit of the random degree constrained process: Proof of local weak limit result

-Now the claim of \refC{cor:local-limit-discrete} follows from \refT{thm:local-limit1} if we let $\varepsilon \to 0$ and use the fact that the distribution of $G_{\underline{p}}^\infty(\hat{t})$ is continuous function in $\hat{t}$ with respect to the topology induced by local weak convergence.
+Now the claim of \refC{cor:local-limit-discrete} follows from \refT{thm:local-limit1} if we let $\varepsilon \to 0$ and use the fact that the distribution of $G_{\underline{p}}^\infty(\hat{t})$ is a continuous function in $\hat{t}$ with respect to the topology induced by local weak convergence.

-Finally, the statement pertaining to the local weak convergence of the discrete time final graphs follows from the analogous statement about the continuous time final graphs, since they have the same distribution, cf.~Remark~\ref{remark_final_graphs}. \end{proof}
+Finally, the statement pertaining to the local weak convergence of the discrete-time final graphs follows from the analogous statement about the continuous-time final graphs, since they have the same distribution, cf.~Claim~\ref{cl:final_graphs}. \end{proof}